 There are 2 potential sources of sick pay:

-- Contractual/occupational sick pay which will be provided for under
+- Contractual/occupational sick pay, which will be provided for under your contract of employment

 - Statutory Sick Pay

 In the event you are off sick and your employer has agreed to pay you, the amount and duration of any sick pay should be stated in your contract of employment, staff handbook or written statement of employment particulars.

 The amount payable under a contractual sick pay scheme can exceed the amount payable under the statutory scheme (see limits below) but it cannot provide for payment below the level of Statutory Sick Pay.

 If you do become ill, your contract may specify what you need to do in order to qualify for contractual sick pay.
 For example, you may need to obtain a doctor’s certificate.
 If you fail to do so, or there is a delay in complying with any requirements set out in your contract, you could lose some or all of your entitlement to contractual sick pay.

 Entitlement to SSP is not automatic and it is only payable in respect of 'Qualifying Days'.

 - Have been off sick for 4 or more days in a row (which includes weekends and any other days that you would not normally work)

 - Have average earnings which are at least £112 per week before tax and National Insurance are deducted